tantodefi/speedrunLUKSO-challenges/README.md

 ## 🚩 Challenge 1: 🔏 Decentralized Staking App with LYX

-🦸 A superpower of Ethereum is allowing you, the builder, to create a simple set of rules that an adversarial group of players can use to work together.
+🦸 A superpower of LUKSO is allowing you, the builder, to create a simple set of rules that an adversarial group of players can use to work together.
 In this challenge, you create a decentralized application where users can coordinate a group funding effort.
 If the users cooperate, the money is collected in a second smart contract.
 If they defect, the worst that can happen is everyone gets their money back.
 The users only have to trust the code.

 https://github.com/tantodefi/SpeedRunLUKSO/tree/challenge-1-decentralized-staking